Chapter Twenty-Eight - Second Chances

 Mackenzie opened her mouth to answer but before she could Dean beat her to it,"I'm sorry, Michael, but she can't be in there.
-We need him to think you are all alone or he might not show."
+We need him to think you are alone or he might not show."

 "I'll be watching though and if you need me all you have to do is yell, okay?"
 Mackenzie said to the younger boy.
-When he nodded his head, she squeezed his should then said,"You can do this, Michael.
+When he nodded his head, she squeezed his shoulders, then said,"You can do this, Michael.
 I believe in you."

 "I can't do this."
 Michael mumbled, as the nerves began to set in.

 "Just stay under the covers."
-Dean answered him.
+Dean answered.

 "We'll be right in the next room.
 We're gonna come in with guns.
 So as soon as we do you roll off this bed and you crawl under it."
 Dean instructed.

 "Like in the movies?"
-Michael asked.
+Michael questioned.

 "No, it's okay, I'll do it."
 Michael said to her.
-He turned his head to look at Dean, as he added,"Just don't shoot me."
+He was still nervous about the whole thing, but he remembered what she told him before- to do it for Asher.
+Turning to look at Dean as he stood behind Mackenzie, he added,"Just don't shoot me."

 "Okay."
 Michael said, letting them know he was ready to do this.

 "For what?"
-Dean asked, as he turned his head and looked over Mackenzie's head to look at his brother.
+Dean questioned, a confused look on his face as looked over Mackenzie's head to look at his brother.

 "Oh, God.
 Kill me now."
-Dean mumbled, not in the mood for a chick flick moment with his brother.
-He turned his head back to look at the screen, then jumped a little in surprise when he felt Mackenzie grab his hand.
-He glanced over at her and saw her staring back at him with a small smile on her face.
+Dean mumbled, not in the mood for a chick flick moment.
+Turning back to look at the screen, he jumped a bit in surprise when he felt someone grab his hand- he was even more surprised when he turned his head and saw it was Mackenzie who had done it.

 "Now?"
-Sam asked.
+Sam questioned.

 "Not yet."
 Dean answered.